 I did a little detour who the main dish was inspired by-but the butter was there!

-Two Sauce Lasagna Bowls eariler this week on what I am sure was a rerun of 30 Minute Meals.
+Rachel Ray (RR) made her Two Sauce Lasagna Bowls eariler this week on what I am sure was a rerun of 30 Minute Meals.
 Anyways, I decided to give it a shot.

 I use rotini pasta as well as a jar sauce.
 Otherwise, I followed the recipe exactly.
 It turned out really well.
 It actually looks like homemade hamburger helper, but we have decided to call it "Not Lasagna".